Vegetttaaa/Vegetttaaa/README.md

 What am I doing?
 I'm currently begginer in programming.

-Everyday I'm working with Graphic Design, Video Editing and DTP.!
+Everyday I'm working with Graphic Design, Video Editing and VFX!

 <!---